domingosfelipe/playground-sqs/README.md

     ./gradlew bootRun
     ```

-4. The project is now running locally :tada:!
+4. The project is now running locally :tada:

 > [!TIP]
 > Use [LocalStack](https://app.localstack.cloud/sign-in) website to manage all project queues